tjamcas/React-Training/Course1-React-js-Essential-Training/Class-Notes-Sec1-2-3-React-js-Essential-Training.md

 ### Section 1: what is React

+- React is a popular JavaScript library for creating user interfaces (in single age applications)
 - To add React Developer Tools extension to Chrome:
     - <https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi?hl=en>
 - To add React Developer Tools extension to FIrefox: